 Into the Future

 On these strong foundations we have built a department that continues to lead the field.
 We consistently work to provide the best care available today for difficult-to-treat patients and for the underserved.
 We conduct the research that will yield better treatments for tomorrow.
 And we train the people who will transform the field, so as to change the equation for people with mental illness.
-In 2018 we are the only department in the country, according to the US News and World Report ranking by clinical excellence.
-And we are the leading department in the country by the combined rankings of psychiatric departments: one for clinical excellence, one for educational excellence, and one for research excellence.
-The first two are from the US News and World Report, while the latter is from the Blue Ridge Institute for Medical Research analysis of NIH funding.
+In 2020 we are the #1 department in the country, according to the US News and World Report ranking by clinical excellence.
+And we are the leading department in the country by the combined rankings of psychiatric departments for clinical excellence, educational excellence, and research funding.

 There are many outstanding leaders in the department today.
 Dr. Ray DePaulo is Chair of the National Network of Depression Centers.
 Professor Matthew Johnson is President-Elect of the International Society for Research on Psychedelics.
 Dr. Susan Lehmann is a recent President of the Association of Directors of Medical Student Education in Psychiatry.
-Dr. Geetha Jayaram is President of the Association of Women Psychiatrists.
+Dr. Elise Weerts is President of the College on Problems of Drug Dependence.
 We have many faculty members who have consistently been on America’s Top Doctors list, such as Dr. Constantine Lyketsos in geriatric psychiatry, Dr. Eric Strain in substance abuse, and Dr. Angela Guarda in eating disorders.
 Research leaders include Professor Akira Sawa, who has a National Institute of Mental Health-funded Schizophrenia Center, and Professor Daniel Weinberger, who heads the Lieber Institute for Brain Development.

 Making a Difference